Highway authority: United Kingdom

+Highway authorities in sub-national divisions

 In England, Scotland, and Wales the highway authorities for trunk roads (which include most motorways) are, respectively, 'National Highways', 'Transport Scotland', and the Welsh Government.

 For all other roads and public rights of way, the highway authority is usually the county council or unitary authority for a particular area.
 District councils may carry out some of the functions of a highway authority, but only when these have been delegated to them by their county council.
 Transport for London is the highway authority for all Greater London Authority roads (under the Highways Act 1980).

-Duties of a highway authority
+Duties

-Provided below is an incomplete list of duties of the highway authorities.
+Duties of the highway authorities can include: